-- Places -- towns, villages, monasteries -- and rivers are close to 100% accurate.
+- Places -- towns, villages, monasteries -- and rivers are almost 100% accurate.

-- Although some specific locations are a bit unclear (for example, the precise location of Sharkong La Pass), the path is approximately 95% accurate from the beginning of the journey at Drolma Lhakang (Ch.5) to the point where the group entered the Tong-gyug Valley (Ch.
+- Although some specific locations are a bit unclear (for example, the precise location of Sharkong La Pass), the general path is around 95% accurate from the beginning of the journey at Drolma Lhakang (Ch.5) to the point where the group entered the Tong-gyug Valley (Ch.
 9).

 - Little is known of the route after the group became lost (end of Ch.
 9) to when they reached the Serkyem Pass.